 Experts said that this vintage would need 15 years of bottle age to become truly perfect.
 Well, the time has come to open these Bordeaux beauties.

 Still fresh and vibrant like young wine yet with layers of diverse aromas and flavors, from bright red fruit to decadent game and earth, these “modern classics” envelop the rich complexity of character that only develops in a great wine from a great vintage.
 And they are electrifying to drink.

 Pam and Steve Taylor have held back 32 glorious 2005 Bordeaux just for this epic black-tie evening.
 On Saturday, November 13, 2021 at Saint Elle, your understanding of Bordeaux and the 2005 vintage will be enlightened by Wine Advocate’s, Editor-in-Chief, Lisa Perrotti-Brown.
-Your palate will effectively be spoiled beyond measure by the collaborative cuisine of Birmingham’s Chef Chris Hastings, James Beard Award Winner for “Best Chef in the South” and one of Nashville’s favorite chefs, Kevin Ramquist of The Unicorn, Nashville.
+Your palate will effectively be spoiled beyond measure by the collaborative cuisine of one of Nashville’s favorite chefs, Kevin Ramquist of The Unicorn, Nashville.

 Wines to be tasted include:

 This soon-to-be-legendary event will be one of the biggest in Nashville Wine Auction history with Special Guest and Moderator, Lisa Perrotti-Brown.
-There are 30 pours available for $5,000 per spot.
+There are only 2 pours remaining for $5,000 per spot.
 Winning bidders have the option of bringing a guest to share their pour for an additional $250.
 Please let the staff know if you wish to purchase a shared pour admission.

 Donated by Pam & Steve Taylor, Lisa Perrotti-Brown, Chef Chris Hastings, Chef Kevin Ramquist